Something in My House

 "Something in My House" is a song by the English pop band Dead or Alive, produced by Stock Aitken Waterman.
 It was released in the UK in December 1986 as the second single from the band's third studio album, Mad, Bad and Dangerous to Know.
 The single peaked at No. 12 on the UK singles chart.

 Production

-Originally conceived by singer Pete Burns as a Halloween release, the Gothic-themed "Something in My House" was delayed until late December in the UK, amid wrangling between the band and their record company, with the latter feeling the track was "too brutal" to be a single.
-Clashes between the band and the label continued over the song's music video, with Epic Records reportedly objecting to a "mildly suggestive" sequence involving Burns and a banana.
+Originally conceived by singer Pete Burns as a Halloween release, the Gothic-themed "Something in My House" was delayed until late December in the UK amid wrangling between the band and their record company, with the latter feeling the track was "too brutal" to be a single.